 Invigorate your mind and spirit at Beit Ahavah’s monthly Jewish Book Group!

+3rd Monday of the month, 7-8:30 p.m.
 Started by new member Anne Bussler, Jewish Book Group has quickly picked up speed and become an integral place to gather as we read, discuss, and reflect in ways that connect us to each other and to our faith.
-All Jewish Book Groups take place at Beit Ahavah in the Memorial Room.
+Check website or contact Anne for confirmation of date and book.

 Join us for a very special Social Justice Book Group during Yom Kippur.
 Held at Beit Ahavah, Jewish Book Group is a once-a-month event led by Anne Bussler.
 For the month of September we are going to integrate our normal Book Group into the Day of Atonement reflections by meeting on the afternoon of Yom Kippur.
 All welcome!

 Appropriately, we will be reading “Days of Awe: A Novel” by Achy Obejas.
 We hope that through this text we can delve further into, relate to, and find meaning in the High Holydays.
 Read as much as you can in advance, but even just a few chapters is okay.
 Reviews and descriptions below.

 In this novel, “Obejas relates the compelling and disquieting history of Judaism and anti-Semitism in Cuba amidst evocative musings on exile, oppression, inheritance, the unexpected consequences of actions both weak and heroic, and the unruliness of desire and love.”
 Ms. Magazine writes: “Lyrically written, Days of Awe reflects the way Cuban Spanish is spoken with poetic rhythm and frankness.”